-FPGAs.
-In this section, we relate those differences to the microarchitectural design of circuits in the two technologies.
+Section IV measured the area and delay differences between different circuit types targeting both custom CMOS and FPGAs.
+In this section we relate those differences to the microarchitectural design of circuits in the two technologies.
 It is important to note that area is often a primary concern in the FPGA space, given the high area cost of programmability, leading to lower logic densities and high relative costs of the devices.
-In addition, the above results show that the area ratios between different circuit types vary over a larger range $(2-200\times)$ than the delay ratios $(7-75\times)$ .
+In addition, the results above show that the area ratios between different circuit types vary over a larger range (2- $200\times$) than the delay ratios (7- $75\times$).
 For both of these reasons, we expect that area considerations will have a stronger impact on microarchitecture than delay.

-The building blocks we measured cover many of the circuit structures used in microprocessors.
+The building blocks we measured cover many of the circuit structures used in microprocessors:

 - SRAMs are very common, but take on different forms.
-Caches are usually low port count and high-density SRAMs.
+Caches are usually low port count and high density SRAMs.
 Register files use high port count, require higher speed, and are lower total capacity.
-RAM structures are also found in various predictors (branch direction and target, memory load dependence), and in various buffers and queues used in out-of-order microarchitectures (ROB, register rename table, and register free lists). - 2) CAMs can be found in high-associativity caches and TLBs.
+RAM structures are also found in various predictors (branch direction and target, memory load dependence), and in various buffers and queues used in out-of-order microarchitectures (reorder buffer, register rename table, register free lists) - CAMs can be found in high-associativity caches and TLBs.
 In out-of-order processors, CAMs can also be used for register renaming, memory store queue address matching, and instruction scheduling (in reservation stations).
-Most of these can be replaced by RAMs, although store queues and instruction scheduling are usually CAM based. - 3) Multipliers are typically found only in ALUs (both integer and floating point). - Adders are also found in ALUs.
-Addition is also used for address generation, and in miscellaneous places such as the branch target address computation. - 5) Small multiplexers are commonly scattered within random logic in a processor.
-Larger, wider multiplexers can be found in the bypass networks near the ALUs. - 6) Pipeline latches and registers delimit the pipeline stages (which are used to reduce the cycle time) in pipelined processors.
+Most of these can be replaced by RAMs, although store queues and instruction scheduling are usually CAMbased. - Multipliers are typically found only in ALUs (both integer and floating-point). - Adders are also found in ALUs.
+Addition is also used for address generation (AGUs), and in miscellaneous places such as the branch target address computation. - Small multiplexers are commonly scattered within random logic in a processor.
+Larger, wider multiplexers can be found in the bypass networks near the ALUs. - Pipeline latches and registers delimit the pipeline stages (which are used to reduce the cycle time) in pipelined processors.